amuhebwa/messenger-bot-tutorial/README.md

     sudo npm install npm -g
     ```

-4. Create a new folder somewhere where you will create a new Node project. cd to this directory and run the following command; hit Enter to accept the defaults.
+4. Create a new folder somewhere where you will create a new Node project. cd to this directory and run the following command; you may hit Enter to accept the defaults.

     ```
     npm init